 If you want to find out about a particular subject at AS or 'A' level, talk to your subject teacher.
-If you want general information talk to Mr Marlow - Head of Key Stage 5.
+If you want general information talk to Mr Marlow - Head of Key Stage 5 or Ms Balchin - Careers Lead.

 I've already made up my mind.
 Why do I have to spend time reading the booklet and coming to an interview?